Menu

 Our curriculum is designed to enable every learner to aspire to the four purposes.

-At Ysgol Y Bynea we are proud to be an inclusive school where we work together to challenge, inspire and motivate all children to become successful, confident and caring citizens of our diverse world.
-We work together to create a happy environment where all members of the school community feel safe, can enjoy, achieve and make a positive contribution to the school and the wider community.
-We promote a culture where pupils are happy, believe that they can succeed, take responsibility for their learning, set targets for their own achievement and develop as independent learners.
+At Ysgol Y Bynea, we are proud to be an inclusive school where we work together to challenge, inspire, and motivate all children to become successful, confident, and caring citizens of our diverse world.
+We strive to create a safe, happy, and respectful environment where everyone feels valued and supported.
+Our school community promotes resilience, ambition, and a strong sense of wellbeing, encouraging every child to thrive in both health and learning.
+We nurture a culture where pupils are happy, believe in their potential, take responsibility for their learning, set ambitious goals, and grow as independent, respectful learners ready to contribute positively to the school and wider community.

 We aspire to achieve these aims by: